robdodson/requirejs-multipage-shim-boilerplate/README.md

     });
 });
 ```
-As our dependencies are resolved they're passed into our callback function as arguments.
-Actually I should point out that only `jQuery` and `model1` are passed in since the `iids-navbar` is a jQuery plugin it doesn't actually export a value.
+As the dependencies are resolved they're passed into our callback function as arguments.
+Actually I should point out that only `jQuery` and `model1` are passed in since the `iids-navbar` is a jQuery plugin which doesn't export a value.

-We use the jQuery DOM Ready shorthand to populate a few elements on the page with data from our `model1` object.
-If you've ever worked with jQuery before this should all seem pretty vanilla to you.
+We use the jQuery [DOM Ready shorthand](http://api.jquery.com/ready/) to populate a few elements on the page with data from our `model1` object.
+If you've worked with jQuery before this should all seem pretty familiar to you.
 Keep in mind that this is just an example of one way to get data on the page and if you prefer to populate your pages with data on the server before sending them to the client that's fine as well.

+When you're done exploring this page take a look at `page2.html` and the corresponding `main2.js`.
+You'll find that the pages and their corresponding JavaScript files are very similar.
+When you're ready to production you can take a look at the [Compiling with r.js section.](#compiling)

 <hr>

 ## The CSS <a id="the-css"></a>

+## Compiling with r.js <a id="compiling"></a>

 `node tools/r.js -o tools/build.js`